PyGOD: A Python Library for Graph Outlier Detection: Introduction

-To tap this gap, we design the first comprehensive \textbf{Py}thon \textbf{G}raph \textbf{O}utlier \textbf{D}etection library called \system, with a couple of key technical advancement and contributions.
-First, it covers a wide array of algorithms from node to graph level detection, with varying availability of labels/supervision.
-Table \ref{table:algorithms} shows that \system already supports more than ten leading algorithms.
-Second, \system streamlines the accessibility of detection models with a unified API design.
-From the user perspective, one only needs to prepare the data into a predefined graph format---all outlier detectors in \system are then capable of processing and handling it.
-Third, \system supports large-scale detection via mini-batch and sampling, which can facilitate detection on large graphs.
-With code clarity and quality in mind, we offer detailed API documentation and examples, and enable unit testing with cross-platform continuous integration along with code coverage and maintainability checks.
+To bridge this gap, we design the first comprehensive \textbf{Py}thon \textbf{G}raph \textbf{O}utlier \textbf{D}etection library called \system, with a couple of key technical advancements and contributions.
+First, it covers a wide array of algorithms with various backbones, including clustering, matrix factorization (MF), generative adversarial networks (GANs), autoencoders (AEs), GNNs, and self-supervised learning (SSL). \system already supports more than fifteen representative algorithms as shown in Table \ref{table:algorithms}.
+Second, \system implements these detection models with a unified API so that the user only needs to prepare the data in a predefined graph format, at which point all outlier detectors in \system can process the data.
+Third, \system offers flexible and modularized components of the different outlier detectors implemented, enabling users to customize these detectors according to individual needs.
+Morover, \system provides many commonly used utility functions to ease the construction of graph outlier detection workflows.
+Fourth, \system can scale outlier detection to large graphs using sampling and mini-batch processing.
+With a focus on code clarity and quality, we provide comprehensive API documentation and examples.
+Additionally, we provide unit tests with cross-platform continuous integration along with code coverage and maintainability checks.